a7medjamal/a7medjamal/README.md

 <h1 align="center">Hi 👋, I'm Ahmed Jamal Sultan</h1>
 <h3 align="center">As a Mobile Application Developer and a final-year Computer Science student, I specialize in building innovative, user-friendly mobile solutions.
 With certifications in Flutter Development, I have a strong foundation in cross-platform app development.
 Additionally, my experience in competitive programming has sharpened my problem-solving skills and algorithmic thinking.
 I am passionate about exploring new technologies, staying ahead of industry trends, and continuously improving my skills.
-My goal is to grow as a developer and make meaningful contributions to my team and organization.</h3>
+I aim to grow as a developer and contribute meaningfully to my team and organization.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=a7medjamal" alt="a7medjamal" /></a> </p>